|Region||Middle East & North Africa|

 Day 5 - Starting: Nile Cruise & Finishing: Nile Cruise

 Morning finds you moored near Edfu, a beautifully preserved temple dedicated to Horus, the falcon-headed god.
 You will disembark and explore the temple, and get acquainted the lively town centre.
 Returning to the cruise boat, continue travelling upriver, relaxing on the sundeck and taking in the surrounding sights – desert hills forming a backdrop to lush riverbanks, fishermen casting their nets and farmers working their land.
-After arriving at Komombo around 4 pm, your short walk around the Temple of Sobek (the crocodile-headed god), which sits picturesquely ruined on the river's edge, provides an interesting insight into the Greco-Roman period.
-Board your boat again at around 6 pm and continue to Aswan, arriving at around 9.30pm.
+After arriving at Komombo around 4 pm, your short walk around the Temple of Sobek, which sits picturesquely ruined on the river's edge, provides an interesting insight into the Greco-Roman period.
+Board your boat again at around 6 pm and continue to Aswan, arriving at around 9.30 pm.